Year 9 Science

 - explore ecology and the relationships between living things and the natural world

-- investigate chemical reactions, atomic structure and radiation
+- Investigate chemical reactions and atomic structure

 - learn about electrical circuits and magnetism

-- design and carry out a practical investigation to answer a question into a science topic of your choice
+- design and carry out a practical investigation to answer a question into a science topic of your choice.

 In Semester 2 students will: